Welcome to BRYT:

 Bridge for Resilient Youth in Transition (BRYT, pronounced “bright”) is changing that outlook across Massachusetts.
 Its pioneering model of innovative school bridge programs equips schools to provide short-term intervention, improve student outcomes, get 85% or more of students back to their regular academic schedule, and bring dropout rates down to as low as 8%.

 Each BRYT program approaches staffing, space, and services with a consistent vision, while customizing the specifics for each school population and for each student.
-Dating back to the establishment of the original BRYT Program in 2004 at Brookline High School, the rapidly-growing BRYT Network now includes 74 Massachusetts middle and high schools collectively enrolling 82,000 students.
+Dating back to the establishment of the original BRYT Program in 2004 at Brookline High School, the rapidly-growing BRYT Network now includes 80 Massachusetts schools collectively enrolling 88,000 students.
 The Brookline Center for Community Mental Health created and continues to manage and grow BRYT statewide.
 Generating clear benefits to schools and families, BRYT strives to become a standard best practice throughout Massachusetts and, ultimately, across the country.

 The Brookline Center’s BRYT Team receives generous support from local, regional, and national foundations including the C.F.
 Adams Charitable Trust, Cabot Foundation, Cummings Foundation, The Klarman Family Foundation, the MetroWest Health Foundation, and the Robert Wood Johnson Foundation.